 by Catherine Misener

-Trying to decide between the wide variety ofsoy milks can be frustrating – they range in color, fat content, and most importantly – taste.
-We have tried several brands and varieties and two of our favorites are White Wave Vanilla Silk and Soy Dream (both chocolate and vanilla) – we use both in just about every recipe that calls for milk or whipping cream and are always satisfied with the results.
+Trying to decide between the wide variety of soy milk can be frustrating – they range in color, fat content, and most importantly – taste.
+We have tried several brands and varieties and two of our favorites are White Wave Vanilla Silk and Soy Dream (both chocolate and vanilla) – we use both in just about every recipe that calls for milk or whipping cream and is always satisfied with the results.
 Read more about White Wave Silk Soy Milk.

-All White Wave products are 100% dairy free (do no contain casein, a milk protein) and use non-GMO ingredients.
+All White Wave products are 100% dairy-free (do not contain casein, a milk protein) and use non-GMO ingredients.
 Silk soy milk is sweetened with milled organic, vegan evaporated cane juice (say that 10 times real fast).

 If you know adding soy to your diet is good for you, and figure soy milk might be the way to start, we suggest trying White Wave Vanilla Silk – over cereal, in desserts and soups, and – most certainly – with a cookie.

 For more information about Silk Soy Milk and other soy products, please visit White Wave.
 Their full dairy milk substitute line includes: Milk – Plain, Vanilla, Chocolate Coffee Soylatte, Spice Soylatte Chai, Mocha, Nog Creamer – Original, French Vanilla, Hazelnut